 Children of glass

-As a result, young informal carers will not quickly ask for help.
+As a result, young carers will not quickly ask for help.
 Another problem is that many psychological problems only occur after their 20th birthday, which means that the impact is not recognised in time.
-Not just by the young informal carer, but also not by those around him.
+Not just by the young carer, but also not by those around him.
 What can health care professionals and organisations do about this?

 Peer support groups for brothers and sisters

-Van Dijken: ‘Young informal carers primarily want to be heard.
+Van Dijken: ‘Young carers primarily want to be heard.
 It is therefore important to have real interest for them as a person, and not as the brother or sister of someone with a disease or disability.
 It helps if they are aware that they are not the only ones.
 Getting in contact with peers, in support groups for example, is the best intervention when it comes to reducing the chance of psychological problems.
 You must understand that young people at school do not talk about this.
 Often there is shame involved.
 For instance, you are not likely to tell that you must go to the hospital with your brother every day for dialysis because he has a kidney disease.’

 Family care in Canada as example